SolidBlock-cn/extshape/UpdateLog-en.md

 # Update log

+### 3.1.1

+- Fixed the incompatibility with Sinytra Connector.
+- Mod updated to 1.21.8.
+For updated contents, please refer to the update log for 3.1.0 and earlier versions.

 ### 3.1.0

 - Adjusted the inclusion rule of block tags `#stone_buttons` and `#stone_pressure_plates` to limit to some stone blocks.